Kodkollektivet/documents/meetings/meeting-items_2019-02-19.md

 ### DA BIG MOVE
 - Showing layout plan
 - Treat it carefully and responsible!
-- What equipment do we need? (projector, sofas, chairs,...)
+- What equipment do we need?
 - What do we want to do in our offices?
-- Inauguration partyyyy
+- Inauguration partyyyy, inviting Softwerk to it

 ### Project: New Homepage
 - Our approach: building a very basic, static new homepage
 - Later - Fancy tools: calendar function, events displayed, tools lunch lectures: companies drag and drop topic to certain dates
 - Project team: Alain, Tomas, BB
+- Text and Image content needed!

 ### Cooperation with Studiefrämjandet?
 - Through putting their logo on our marketing material, we could receive sponsorship